tmattsson/gs1utils/README.md

 * Verification of either format or format and check digit.
 * Identification of GTINs that are ISBN, ISSN, ISMN.
-* Identification and value extraction from GS1 Sweden weight item GTINs.
+* Identification and value extraction from GS1 Sweden variable measure GTINs.
-* Normalization of GS1 Sweden weight item GTINs to their representative form without weight/price.
+* Normalization of GS1 Sweden variable measure GTINs to their representative form without weight or price.
 * Normalization of GTINs to their shortest representative form.

 ```java